pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 ## Billing information

+The private endpoint is available only for Dedicated Tier clusters.

-The private endpoint cost contains the following parts:
+The cost of private endpoint contains the following parts:

 - The cost of the private endpoint: $0.01/hour per VPC per endpoint.
 For details, see [AWS PrivateLink pricing - Interface Endpoint pricing](https://aws.amazon.com/privatelink/pricing/?nc1=h_ls).
 - The cost of endpoint service or network load balancer.
 For details, see [AWS Elastic Load Balancing pricing](https://aws.amazon.com/elasticloadbalancing/pricing/).